Fuxy526/PercCircle/README.md

 PercCircle( el, opts )
 ```
 1. `el` the element you want to put the percent-circle chart in.

-There are two forms you can use ('string' or 'object'):
+	there are two forms you can use ('string' or 'object'):
 ```html
 // form 1
 var percentCircle = new PercCircle('#chart', options);